 - Études de cas présentées

 CBWM & the Canada Water Agency

-In 2020, LLC was co-signer on collaborative letters from water leaders across Canada in support of the Canada Water Agency and the op
+In 2020, Living Lakes Canada was co-signer on collaborative letters from water leaders across Canada in support of the Canada Water Agency:

 CBWM letter addressed to The Honourable Jonathan Wilkinson, Minister of Environment and Climate Change Canada - July 23 2020